ronkuby-mage/fire-mage-simulation/README.md

 **Steps to determine stat weighting:**
 1) Use Table 1 to determine which configuration best fits your raid in terms of boss kill time and average mage gear level.
-2) Follow the "stats" link.
+2) Follow the link in the "stat weights" column.
 3) Select whether your raid has world buffs or not -- this will also determine the optimal rotation.
 4) Pick the applicable (# mages)/(hit %) cell.